Breaking down the No Surprises Act & Good Faith Estimates

 3. Patients can be held liable only for their in-network cost-sharing amount, though providers and insurers have the opportunity to negotiate reimbursement.
 No benchmark reimbursement amount will be set.

-This section of the No Surprises Act establishes new stipulations for health plans offering group and individual health insurance coverage to send patients “Advanced Explanations of Benefits” (EOB) prior to scheduled care or upon patient request prior to scheduling.
+This section of the No Surprises Act establishes new stipulations for health plans offering group and individual health insurance coverage to send patients “Advanced Explanation of Benefits” (EOB) prior to scheduled care or upon patient request prior to scheduling.
 Though a patient can request an Advanced EOB from their health plan, the Advanced EOB requirement is triggered by the provider sending a “good faith estimate,” as stipulated in Section 112 of this legislation, to the plan.

 Advanced EOBs need to include the following pieces of information as quoted from the AHA: